 Cookies are fragments of data stored in the User's device.

-This privacy statement is drafted on the basis of multiple legislative systems, including articles 13 and 14 of Regulation (EU) 2016/679.
+This privacy statement is drawn up on the basis of multiple legislative systems, including articles.
+13 and 14 of Regulation (EU) 2016/679.